digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

    :end-before: user-manual-entry-end: KmsSetupNamespaceDelegation
    :dedent:

-Finally, we need to transfer the active contracts for each party from the old participant to the new one and connect to the new domain:
+Finally, we need to transfer the active contracts of all the parties from the old participant to the new one and connect to the new domain:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/security/AwsKmsCryptoIntegrationTestBase.scala